molstar/mol-view-spec/README.md

 MolViewSpec's workflow is:
 1. `define scene using MolViewSpec`
-2. `generic state description as .msvj`
+2. `generic state description as .msvj or .mvsx file`
 3. `open in any MolViewSpec-compatible 3D viewer`

 Opposed to the traditional workflow that locks users into using a specific 3D viewer, such as: